wpzoom/wpzoom-forms/readme.txt

 ###💪 Want More Power?
 Try WPZOOM Forms PRO

 Take your forms to the professional level with [**WPZOOM Forms PRO**](https://www.wpzoom.com/plugins/wpzoom-forms/).
-Get advanced features like custom email notifications with visual editor, AJAX submissions for seamless user experience, and file upload capabilities for documents and images.
+Generate forms instantly with AI, connect to Mailchimp for email marketing, accept file uploads, enable AJAX submissions, and customize email notifications with a visual editor.
 Perfect for businesses that need more than basic contact forms.

 ⭐️ **[Get the PRO version!](https://www.wpzoom.com/plugins/wpzoom-forms/?utm_source=wporg&utm_medium=website&utm_campaign=free_description)** ⭐️